Why Use Thousands of

 Pluto, way out in the back stalls of our solar system, is a tiny itty-bitty little body, originally probably a moon before it was knocked into its present wildly-dipping orbit of the sun; and sadly, no longer designated as a planet.

-Yet, the electromagnetic effects and frequencies such as the radio waves from Pluto and it’s orbit (space is not a vacuum) profoundly affect your brain chemistry.
+Yet, the electromagnetic effects and frequencies such as the radio waves from Pluto and it’s orbit (space is not a vacuum!) profoundly affect your brain chemistry.

 Asteroids are smaller than Pluto, but can also have profound effects on your psyche.
 Their own orbital positions are of course unique.
 Neglecting their influence due to size is like dismissing the piccolo flute in an orchestral piece because it’s a small instrument — those higher pitches are necessary for dramatic effect.